About us

 Allport Library and Museum of Fine Arts

-The Allport Library and Museum of Fine Arts is located in the State Library and Archives building in Hobart.
+The Allport Library and Museum of Fine Arts is located in the State Library and Archives of Tasmania building in Hobart.
 It is an internationally significant library and museum of fine arts.
 Its extraordinary permanent collection includes:

 • rare books,